Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Morning of the Move

 Empty the house.
 Lock the valuables, your box of necessities and overnight bags in your car before the movers arrive.
-Also pack up any food into a cooler and stash it in your car.
+Also pack up any food into a cooler and stash it in your car to save money on the road.

 Meet the movers.
 When the movers arrive, confirm it’s the correct company.
 Introduce yourself and remember names.
-You should also get their phone numbers and give them yours so you can communicate during the transport.
+You should also exchange phone numbers so you can communicate during the transport.

 Need help unpacking?
-Our Post-Move Checklist can help you get on your feet a little faster in your new home.
+We’ve got a checklist to help you get back on your feet a little faster.
+Congrats on the new home!